 Text.
 Who rules America?

-(about the political system of America)
+(about the political system of USA)

 As you know the colonies in America won the Revolutionary War (the War of Independence 1775-1783).
 After that they became free and independent states, but they had a problem: they needed one strong national government.
 That’s why in the year 1787 all the states sent their representatives to Philadelphia where they wrote the Constitution.